 PST file stands for Personal Storage Table.
-It is used to save the copy of Outlook emails, contacts, events, reminders, etc., on the user’s computer.
+It is used to save a copy of Outlook emails, contacts, events, reminders, etc., on the user’s computer.
 This helps Microsoft Outlook users to access and work on emails and other Outlook items even with no internet connection.

 There are various reasons why one might create a new PST file.
-For example, After repairing a corrupt PST file, you can create a new PST to import the recovered items from the Lost and Found folder to the desired location, creating archives or backups from your Outlook account, etc.
+For example, After repairing a corrupt PST file, you can create a new PST to import the recovered items from the Lost and Found folder to the desired location, create archives or backups from your Outlook account, etc.

 Find out the easiest way of creating a new PST file on any version of Outlook including the latest Outlook 2019.

-- Open Outlook and select the Home tab
+- Open Outlook and select the Home tab.

 - Click on the New Items drop-down menu option > More Items > and click Outlook Data File.